-- a minimum of 8.0 and a maximum of 10.0 units in the maior as follows: - ☐ MATH 1113, 1114, 2208, 2211, 2212, 2221, 2222, 2225, 3311 and 3325 (5.0 units) - ☐ 2.0 additional units of MATH at the 3000 level or above - □ Note: MATH 2243 may not be counted towards the - a minimum overall GPA of 2.0 in the required 8.0 units of MATH - □ CMPS 1155 - ☐ a minor consisting of 3.0 units in a science field (Biology, Chemistry, Computer Science, Physics, Psychology, or designated Applied Human Nutrition courses) as specified by the department offering the minor.
-Students must achieve a minimum GPA of 2.0 in the required 3.0 units - ☐ students may choose a second 3.0 unit minor in any area that offers a minor or up to 2.5 additional units of arts or science electives - ☐ 1.0 unit from each core group A, B, and C listed on page 63 (exclusive of the major): - ☐ Core A Sciences & Mathematics (1.0 unit) - ☐ Core B Social Sciences (1.0 unit) - ☐ Core C Humanities (1.0 unit) - ☐ at least 9.0 units must be at the 2000 level or above - ☐ Note: No more than 4.0 units from professional areas may be counted toward the degree.
+- ☐ MATH 2206, 2209, 2283, 2284, 3303, 3304, 3407 and 3408 (4.0 units) - 1.0 additional unit of MATH at the 3000 level or above - 0.5 additional unit of MATH at any level - Note: MATH 2243 may not be counted towards the major - a minimum overall GPA of 2.0 in the required 8.0 units of MATH - ☐ CMPS 1155 - a minor consisting of 3.0 units in a science field (Biology, Chemistry, Physics, Psychology, or designated Applied

+Human Nutrition courses) as specified by the department offering the minor.
+Students must achieve a minimum GPA of 2.0 in the required 3.0 units ☐ students may choose a second 3.0 unit minor in any area that offers a minor or up to 2.5 additional units of arts or science electives ☐ 1.0 unit from each core group A, B, and C listed on page 63 (exclusive of the major): ☐ Core A - Sciences & Mathematics (1.0 unit) ☐ Core B - Social Sciences (1.0 unit) ☐ Core C - Humanities (1.0 unit) ☐ at least 9.0 units must be at the 2000 level or above ☐ Note: No more than 4.0 units from professional areas may be counted toward the degree.
 Courses included in the Applied Human Nutrition science minor as designated on page 68 will not be counted as professional electives.

-Students may count a maximum of 4.0 units of directed/independent/research studies courses towards the degree, with no more than 2.0 units in any single discipline.

-Students who have graduated from Mount Saint Vincent University with a Bachelor of Arts General Studies degree or a Bachelor of Science General Studies degree may apply to do a major certificate.
+Special Studies Students may count a maximum of 4.0 units of directed/independent/research studies courses towards the degree, with no more than 2.0 units in any single discipline.
+Major Certificate Students who have graduated from Mount Saint Vincent University with a Bachelor of Arts General Studies degree or a Bachelor of Science General Studies degree may apply to do a major certificate.
 Students must fulfill the requirements for the major degree listed above.
+Combined Major (20.0 Units)